octobercms/docs/3.x/markup/templating.md

 ## Unsupported features

-There are some features offered by Twig that are not supported by October.
+There are some features offered by Twig that are not supported by October CMS.
 They are listed below next to the equivalent feature.

 Tag | Equivalent
 ------------- | -------------